brettchalupa/brettchalupa.github.io/about.md

 # About

 <p class='intro'>
 Hi, my name is Brett.
 I'm a software developer and writer.
-I live in Michigan.
+I live in Pennsylvania.
 </p>

 ![Photo of Brett](/img/brett_about.jpg)

-Prior to moving to the Midwest, I grew up in the Northeast, living in New Jersey and Vermont.
+Prior to moving to Pennsylvania, I grew up in the Northeast, living in New Jersey and Vermont.
 I spent a few years in the Pacific Northwest.
 I try to live a simple life and pursue my passions.
 I enjoy reading, writing, walking, and watching movies.

 I make my living doing software development.
 I work at [Big Cartel](https://www.bigcartel.com), building software to help creative people sell their art.

 I'm focused on writing fiction, but I've dabbled in different creative pursuits over the years, from recording audio to drawing comics to making short